JamesDun2866/Recipe-Markdown-Converter/README.md

-# Recipe MArkdown Converter for Chowdown Recipe Manager
+# Recipe Markdown Converter for Chowdown Recipe Manager

 ### Simple script designed to take a recipe paste/dump and turn it into a markdown recipe format for the chowdown recipe manager.